statamic/docs/content/collections/docs/antlers.md

 Antlers view files are often called templates.
 Any files in your `resources/views` directory using an `.antlers.html` file extension will be parsed with the Antlers engine.

+<blockquote class="tip"><strong>Make sure to always use the `.antlers.html` file extension instead of just `.html`.
+Otherwise, you won't have access to all the things Antlers has to offer.</blockquote>

 ## Antlers Syntax

 Antlers adds capabilities on top of HTML through the use of curly brace expressions.
 Those curly braces – often called double mustaches or squiggly gigglies – look a whole lot like _antlers_ to us, hence the name.